cyberomin/cyberomin.github.io/_posts/2020-01-28-automating-customer-service.md

 ---
 layout: post
-title:  "Automating Customer Support - Scratching our own itch."
+title:  "Automating customer support - scratching our own itch."
 date:   2020-01-28 07:00:00
 categories: tech
 description: "As a company, it’s safe to say we live inside Slack"